omartaha15/E-Commerce-API/README.md

 - **Shopping Cart**: Add, update, and manage items in the cart.
 - **Orders**: Place orders and retrieve order details.
 - **Reviews**: Add and manage reviews for products.
+- **LINQ Queries**: Leverage **LINQ** for efficient querying of data, ensuring optimized and readable code for retrieving and manipulating data.
 - **Role-based Authorization**: Separate functionalities for Admin and regular users.
 - **JWT Authentication**: Secure API endpoints.
 - **Caching**: Improve performance with data caching for frequently accessed resources.